bigabdoul/BlazorFormManager/README.md

 `FormDisplayAttribute` class.
 Some of these default properties can still be locally overridden.

-The `DisplayIgnoreAttribute` class, as its name suggests, instructs `AutoEditForm` to ignore the property when generating corresponding HTML elements.
+The `DisplayIgnoreAttribute` class, as its name suggests, instructs `AutoInputBase` to ignore the property when generating corresponding HTML elements.
 The property's value is still accessible in the model though and will be posted back during form submission.
-As a side-effect, it acts like a hidden field.
+As a side-effect, it acts like a hidden input field.

+`AutoInputBase` is the base component that handles all inputs/elements code generation.

 As you can see, you can still use validation attributes and have the form validated by a validator such as the `<DataAnnotationsValidator />` component.
-For instance, the `RangeAttribute` not only makes sure that the user selects values between the mininum (Monday) and maximum (Friday) values but the `AutoEditForm` also generates the appropriate enumeration values from Monday to Friday.
+For instance, the `RangeAttribute` not only makes sure that the user selects values between the mininum (Monday) and maximum (Friday) values but `AutoInputBase` also generates the appropriate enumeration values from Monday to Friday.
 This is only possible if we specify the `UIHint` to be `select` or `radio`.